On the Toughness of Regular Graphs and Prisms: 2-Tough 4-Regular Graphs with Claws

-\begin{lemma} (a) The graph $J_m$ has connectivity $4$. \\ (b) For $m \ge 5$, a cut-set of size $4$ either isolates a vertex of $A \cup B$ or is of the form $\{ a_i,a_j,b_i,b_j \}$.\\ (c) For $m$ odd, the graph $J_m$ has independence number $m-1$. \end{lemma} \begin{Proof} (a,b) Consider a cut-set $S$ of size at most $4$.
-Suppose first that $S$ does not contain two vertices of $A$.
-Then the vertices of $A$ in $J_m-S$ are connected, and any remaining vertex of $C$ is part of that component.
-If $S$ also does not contain two vertices of $B$, it follows that $J_m-S$ is connected, while if $S$ does contain two vertices of $B$, then to be a cut-set it must contain two vertices of $C$ and one vertex of $B$ is isolated.
+\begin{lemma} (a) The graph $J_m$ has connectivity $4$. \\ (b) For $m \ge 5$, a cut-set of size $4$ is either $N(x)$ for some $x \in A \cup B$ or is of the form $\{ a_i,a_j,b_i,b_j \}$.\\ (c) For $m$ odd, the graph $J_m$ has independence number $m-1$. \end{lemma} \begin{Proof} (a,b) Consider a cut-set $S$ of size at most $4$.
+Assume first that $S$ does not contain two vertices of $A$.
+Then the remaining vertices of $A$ in $J_m-S$ lie in one component, say $Z$, and any remaining vertex of $C$ is part of $Z$.
+So there must be a component, say $X$, completely contained in $B$.
+Every vertex of $A \cup C$ adjacent to $X$ must be in $S$.
+It follows readily that $S$ must also contain two vertices of $B$ and that $X$ is a singleton.
+That is, $S=N(x)$ for some $x\in B$.

 The situation where $S$ does not contain two vertices of $B$ is similar.
 So suppose that $S$ contains two vertices of both $A$ and $B$.
 Then it contains no vertex of $C$ and it is readily argued that the vertices of $S\cap A$ and $S\cap B$ must align.
+Thus $S$ is of the stated form.

 (c) The graph $J_m - \{a_1, b_m \}$ has a spanning subgraph consisting of $m-1$ triangles: $\{c_1,b_1,b_2\}$, $\{c_2,a_2,a_3\}$, and so on.
-Thus every independent set of size~$m$ contains at least one of $\{a_1,b_m\}$.
+Thus every independent set of size~$m$ must contain at least one of $\{a_1,b_m\}$.
 By a symmetric argument, every such independent set must contain one of $\{b_1,a_m\}$; but this is a contradiction of the independence. \end{Proof}

-\begin{theorem} For $m\ge 3$ and odd, the graph $J_m$ has toughness $2$. \end{theorem} \begin{Proof} The value is trivially an upper bound.
+\begin{theorem} For $m\ge 3$ and odd, the graph $J_m$ has toughness $2$. \end{theorem} \begin{Proof} The value $2$ is trivially an upper bound.
 So we need to show that the graph is $2$-tough.
-By the above lemma the graph is $4$-connected.
+By the above lemma the graph $J_m$ is $4$-connected.
 For $m=3$ the graph is claw-free, and so we are done.
 So assume $m \ge 5$.
 Note that each claw in $J_m$ is centered at one of $X = \{ a_1, a_m, b_1, b_m \}$.